 You need to be able to reach stakeholders wherever they are located, on any device, and in their native language.

 Do Try to Communicate Through a Variety of Messages and Channels

 In most cases, the more communication channels at your disposal, the better.
 For example, if a category 5 hurricane hits your area, you could lose one or more modes of communication.
 Depending on your organization, you should consider reaching stakeholders through push notifications, text, and email.

 You should also consider enabling two-way communications, such as messages with yes/no polling, so you can make sure all stakeholders are safe while recording and tracking the impact of the emergency.
 Inbound message boards are another good consideration, because they allow employees access to additional incident details and status updates at any time.
 Likewise, a hotline or dedicated toll-free number allows people to access the most up-to-date emergency information.

 Most organizations rely on a variety of different software solutions and applications, and if they don’t properly communicate with one another, you could be duplicating work.
 You need to make sure the EMNS you select can be seamlessly integrated into your current setup.
 One of the most important steps of any communication plan is gathering accurate contact information for all stakeholders.
-A modern EMNS should be able to pull that information from existing sources, such as human resources files, to eliminate extra work while ensuring the information’s accuracy.
+A modern critical event management system should be able to pull that information from existing sources, such as human resources files, to eliminate extra work while ensuring the information’s accuracy.

 For example, the OnSolve team has more than 60 years of experience with business continuity, disaster recovery and emergency management across industries, including aerospace and defense, financial services, hospitality, law enforcement and many more.